Banana bread is the best way to put those overripe bananas sitting on our counter top to good use! Moist, nutty, and oh so yummy!

 - Eggs – eggs add richness to the bread, but spoiler alert- the recipe will actually work even without eggs!

 - Bananas – make sure you use super ripe bananas with lots of black and brown spots on them.
 The sugars are much more developed and you’ll get a sweet moist bread as opposed to a dry starchy bread if you used fresh bananas.

 - Salt – it’s amazing what a small amount of salt can do for a recipe.

 - Vanilla – I am a huge proponent of always using real vanilla extract as opposed to imitation.
 There’s just no comparison.

-- Baking soda – baking soda is used as a leavening agent in banana bread so it’s not too dense.
+- Baking soda – baking soda is used as a leavening agent so it’s not too dense.

 - Cinnamon – just a pinch for flavor!